 1. Connect a MTP USB device to the USB port on the back panel of the device.
-The DNS-320L will enter backup mode if MTP Backups has been enabled in the MTP backup settings.
+The OLED screen will enter the backup mode if MTP Backups has been enabled in the MTP backup settings.

-2. Press the USB button to start the backup process.
-The blue USB LED flashes briefly to display that the backup is in the process.
+2. Press the Power button to start the backup process.
+The OLED screen displays that the backup is in the process.
 The ShareCenter will create a new folder in the destination folder that you selected in the MTP backups settings and will copy all the media files from the MTP USB device to this folder.
-At this time the USB LED remains blue until the device is disconnected.